Texas-Tim/CyberSecurityPractice/PicoCTF/Flag Hunters - Unsanitized User Input/README.md

 Ah!
 A snag, inputting RETURN 0 doesn't work.
 What's going on?
 Well, the code has a line that lets it know it has a crowd section and appends the string "Crowd: " to the song.
 Thus, inputting "RETURN 0" results in "Crowd: Return 0" which is not what we want!
 We need an alternative.

 This is where I got stuck, and I had to look up the answer.
 It turns out that all the code block needs to work as we want is a split execution, which can be done with the semicolon ```;```.
+Adding a semicolon simply allows you to run multiple commands per line.

 Input: ```something;RETURN 0``` will net us the result we want and allow us to grab the flag!